MatadorProBr/BetterCrewLink-FAQ/README.md

 * Q: Can I play with my CrewLink friend with BetterCrewLink?
   * A: Yes, as long as you are on the same server.

+* Can I play on a BetterCrewLink server using CrewLink?
+  * Yes, the server works for BetterCrewLink users and with CrewLink users, but it is always recommended that users using the BetterCrewLink server use BetterCrewLink for greater compatibility.

 * Q: How to resolve this error:
 ERROR
 Couldn't connect to Among Us.